How To Winterize Your Outdoor Patio

 Freshen up your patio by power washing everything.
 If you have wooden floors, you can choose to sand and seal it in advance before springtime.
 Check for loose nails or sagging boards to avoid possible accidents.

-You can choose to hire a professional to seal off your patio with a temporary patio enclosure that will keep away rain, snow, and wind.
-This can make it possible for you and your family to use your patio benches and swings even in the midst of winter.
+You can hire a professional to seal off your patio with a temporary patio enclosure to keep away rain, snow, and wind.
+This can make it possible for you and your family to use your patio benches and swings during winter.
 Stock up on firewood if you have a fireplace located on your patio.
-Exchange screen doors with storm doors and check that your weather stripping is dead tight to prevent cold drafts from coming in.
+Exchange screen doors with storm doors and check that your weatherstripping is dead tight to prevent cold drafts from coming in.

 6. Don’t Forget your Plants and Birds

 Remember your feathered friends and leave out some bird feed for them.
-Use feeders that are specifically designed to be used in winter so that it won’t collect snow and at the same time provide protection from the snow.
+Use feeders designed explicitly for winter so that it won’t collect snow and, at the same time, protect from the storm.